 Employers will also be required to provide updates to their registration information on an annual basis.
-Employers will receive an annual follow-up notice requesting that the employer confirm (or update, as needed) the data provided in the original registration submittal.

 Step 4.
-Notify employees about the commuter benefit that your company will provide and how to take advantage of the benefit, and make the benefit available.
+Notify employees about the commuter benefit(s) your company will provide and how to take advantage of the benefit, and make the benefit available.